Luke-Gilbert/angular-servo-micropython/README.md

 1. import servo_angles                    #Imports Module
 2. Servo = servo_angles.servo             #Call the class variable anything you want but adapt the bellow building blocks

-Do the Action Code                       #Bellow assumes you called the class variable (Required 2.) to Servo.
-If you did not: Adapt the bellow where it says Servo.the_feature.
+Do the Action Code                        #The bellow assumes the Class Variable is called Servo.
 1. Servo.angle(angle, pin number)         #Sets the servo angle to the first positional argument(angle), for the pin number in the seccond positional argument (pin number) ** See Bellow
 2. A_Variable = (Servo.convert_pwm(90))   #(Servo.convert_pwm(angle)) returns the required Pwm value to reach the required variable.
 3. Servo.pwm(pwm_value, pin number)       #Sets the servo in the given pin number to the given pwm value.